Bharatbts/sql-project/README.md

 # sql-project
-This is ola project on sql script using queries
+In this repository i'm only add sql project using sql queries